amidaware/trmm-docs/docs/faq.md

 The Legal entity behind Tactical RMM.

+## How do I move an agent to another client/site?

+Right click on the agent > Edit agent.
+Then select the new site from the dropdown.

 ## Is it possible to use XXX with Tactical RMM

 While it _may be possible_ to use XXX, we have not configured it and therefore it is [Unsupported](unsupported_guidelines.md).
 We cannot help you configure XXX as it pertains to **your environment**.